Native Plant Garden Planning in Sugar Land, Texas

 Clay-tolerant.
 Familiar bloom.

-HOA Landscaping in Sugar Land
+HOA Landscaping Rules in Sugar Land

 Sugar Land has many HOA communities.
 A written plan helps.
 Emphasize water savings and low maintenance.
 Clean bed edges and grouped plantings signal care.